The exodus of Puerto Ricans to Florida is transforming its politics

 “Puerto Ricans in Florida, just like the state, are a swing population.
 By that, I mean they are issue oriented,” said Edwin Melendez, director of the Center for Puerto Rican Studies at New York’s Hunter College.

-So far, over 189,000 Puerto Ricans have migrated to the Sunshine State after the hurricane left unimaginable destruction throughout the island.
-Planes arriving to Florida from Puerto Rico remain full and some estimate as many as half a million people will eventually make their way here.
+So far, over 189,000 Puerto Ricans have migrated to the state after the hurricane left unimaginable destruction throughout the island.
+Planes arriving from Puerto Rico remain full and some estimate as many as half a million people will eventually make their way to Florida.

 Related